CMU-AI-Maker-Space/Pepper-Robot/README.md

 This code was adapted from the NAOqi Documentation

+### Hot Keys:
+1. W: Say "Welcome ..."
+2. B: Say "Bye ..."

-Other custom interactions can be defined as methods like say_welcome() in interact.py
+Other custom interactions can be defined as methods like say_welcome() in interact.py and a hot key can be assigned to it in the main method.

 ## Tablet Control (tablet.py)